Few investors see the benefits of increasing regulatory requirements for hedge funds, according to a new study.

 In addition, more than two-thirds of managers said their compensation structure had not changed in the past three years.
 Just 14% said less was paid in cash, and 10% said compensation was subject to longer deferral periods.

 Investors, by contrast, said less than 40% of compensation should be paid in cash.
 Instead, they preferred to see a larger portion paid in equity and deferred cash, subject to clawbacks.
+This dissonance has not caused material redemptions, the 2012 survey found, nor did investors cite it as a key consideration for choosing a fund.

 Selection Criteria and Redemptions